TheHadiAhmadi/TestTestCMS/docs/Page.md

 ## Page Definition
-FluentCMS enables users to define and customize individual pages within a site using a flexible and intuitive interface.
+TestTestCMS enables users to define and customize individual pages within a site using a flexible and intuitive interface.
 This capability allows for efficient management and personalization of pages, ensuring each page meets specific requirements and preferences.
 ## Scenarios
 ### Scenario 1: E-commerce Platform with Product Pages
 #### Company Background: